AmedeeBulle/pyrak811/README.md

 Register you device on [TheThingsNetwork](https://www.thethingsnetwork.org) using the unique id of your RAK811 module (Device EUI).
 You can retrieve your Device EUI with the following command:
 ```
+rak811 hard-reset
 rak811 get-config dev_eui
 ```
+_Note_: the `rak811 hard-reset` command is only needed once after (re)booting your Raspberry Pi to activate the module.

 #### Hello World
 Send your first LoRaWan message wit the following python code snippet:
 (The App EUI and App Key are copied verbatim from the TTN console)